shydroid1/Cars/README.md

-## Changes will be made (soon)
+### Changes will be made (soon)
---ill have some time to make the webiste way better including some UX and UI --faster load-time on the website with a better security and SSL --Have some class into it meaing (better layout,color,background pictures, text fonts, scroll animation) --
+-ill have some time to make the webiste way better including some UX and UI -faster load-time on the website with a better security and SSL -Have some class into it meaing (better layout,color,background pictures, text fonts, scroll animation) -